 The ASVAB CEP can also be used as a foundation for High School and Beyond Planning because it engages the students, clearly displays the paths to attain an occupation, and provides information and career planning assistance.
 With this program, students are given questionnaires to complete regarding their future plans, which is then given to the school counselor who use them to guide the student through the High School and Beyond Plan.
 Many counselors have stated that after the seminar, the majority of their students no longer say “I don’t know what to do in the future,” and begin to focus on their future occupational ideas and education necessities.

-We have adapted the ASVAB CEP to align it with the Washington state Common Core 24 High School and Beyond Plan requirements.
+We have adapted the ASVAB CEP to align it with the Washington State High School and Beyond Plan requirements.
 Our program covers all of these requirements:

 - Learning about yourself;